50 Most Haunted Places in America

 The Stanley Hotel; Estes Park, Colorado

-According to guests who have stayed at the hotel, Mr. Stanley frequently shows in up in photographs, Mrs. Stanley can sometimes be spotted playing the piano, and, obviously, if you listen closely enough, you can often hear the sound of children's laughter echoing through the hallways.
+As the inspiration for Stephen King's 1977 novel The Shining, The Stanley Hotel in Estes Park, Colorado, is considered one of the most haunted places in the world.
+Rumor has it the original owners of the hotel, Freelan Oscar and Flora Stanley, haven't left the residence since they opened it in 1909.
+According to guests who have stayed there, Mr. Stanley frequently shows up in photographs, Mrs. Stanley can sometimes be spotted playing the piano, and, if you listen closely enough, you can often hear the sound of children's laughter echoing through the hallways.
 To catch a glimpse of the spirits yourself, you can book a room at the hotel, or, if you're too scared, you can take a tour during the light of day.
+(We don't judge.)

 Gettysburg National Military Park; Gettysburg, Pennsylvania